isl-org/Open3D/docs/tutorial/Basic/python_interface.rst

     # or
     python3 -m pip install --user open3d-python

-Open3D is supported on Ubuntu/macOS/Windows only on a standard/native Python distribution, **not AnaConda**. ``pip install open3d-python`` was tested and found to be working out of the box with:
+Open3D is supported on Ubuntu/macOS/Windows only on a standard/native Python distribution, **not Anaconda**. ``pip install open3d-python`` was tested and found to be working out of the box with:

 * Windows, python installed from https://www.python.org/downloads/, 2.7 & 3.5 32bit and 64bit
 * MacOS, system python 2.7